 Why did I feel disconnected from Benin growing up in Europe?

-I used to hate my African parent’s origin country!
+I used to hate my African parent’s country of origin!

 Yep, this African queen you see today used to not want to go back to Africa at all.
 I left Benin at 7 years old.
 Effectively back in the days, before my 20 years old, I associate Benin with the context that leads to me moving to London with my family: the death of my mother.
 Because of this, I was not ready to go back to visit Benin or be interested in learning more about it.
 Facing my trauma and seeing this country from a gentle point of view was not one of my purposes.